Developing a greener or more sustainable office isn’t just good for the environment. It’s also good for business.

 What about your own packaging?
 If you also have a retail aspect to your business, provide your goods in recycled or reusable packaging.
 This will also appeal to customers who prefer to support eco-friendliness in the consumer world.

-Be sure to choose low-maintenance plants that are not a burden to look after, are hard wearing and have a low pollen count.
-(Be sure to check with your employees before introducing plants into the office to in case they are prone to allergies.)
+Choose low-maintenance plants that are not a burden to look after, are hard wearing and have a low pollen count.
+(And be sure to check with your employees before introducing plants into the office if they are prone to allergies.)

 Consider what you can do about work-related activities outside your office.
 For example, can you hold a video conference call instead of requiring people who live interstate to fly in to attend a meeting?
-After all, that’s one of the many benefits of modern technology – it allows work to be done anytime and anywhere.
+That’s one of the many benefits of modern technology – it allows people to complete work anytime and anywhere.

-Businesses today are also more often willing to look at working from home options for staff.
-And this can be great for your company.
-Staff love having that little bit of extra flexibility.
+Research shows that most businesses expect to continue allowing employees to work at least part of the week from home once the pandemic ends.
+This is good news as most staff love having that little bit of extra flexibility.
 Plus, even just one day a week can reduce their footprint when it comes to their daily commute.

-Tenant CS is a commercial tenant advisory service that caters to companies across Australia (with a particular focus on Sydney, Melbourne, Perth, Adelaide, Brisbane and Canberra), Singapore and the greater Asia-Pacific region.
-Contact our team today for assistance with your next office relocation!
+Skilled tenant representatives like Tenant CS can ensure that commercial lease terms minimise the environmental impact of your tenancy.
+We’re a commercial tenant advisory service that caters to companies across Australia (focusing on Sydney, Melbourne, Perth, Adelaide, Brisbane and Canberra), Singapore and the greater Asia-Pacific region.